 - Most SPC floors are stable.
 Again, in the race to be the cheapest, retailers and manufacturers have started making some low=end products.
 How do they get the price down?
 By making inferior products, and excluding some components that add durability.
 The most common way is to leave off the bottom layer of the core, called the balancing layer.
 The reason this layer is there is to increase stability, and we need it.
 Do not buy any floor that features a wear layer under 12 mils, as that floor will not have the balancing layer.
 In my experience, manufacturers will not warranty these floors against separation or warping due to moisture or direct sunlight.
 At ReallyCheapFloors, we offer a 12 mil high-quality floor from COREtec for $1.89.
 While you can save 20-30 cents buying a 6 or 8 mil floor, why would you take that risk?
 For a savings of $200 on a 1,000 sq ft home, it is not worth the risk.

-As a bonus, we can offer free freight to several locations around the US on this product, including Dallas, Houston, Los Angeles, Seattle, and New York City.
+A luxury vinyl plank floor with an SPC core is one of the best floors for a rental property you can buy.
+I made the decision for Really Cheap Floors to go all-in on LVP.
+So we can offer free freight to several locations around the US for our Hazel Creek COREtec, including Dallas, Houston, Los Angeles, Seattle, and New York City.
 Saving money is the key to making money!

 2. Engineered Hardwood Flooring